Skip to main content

 So first, you need to build a backend to parse the subscription data directly from Apple or Google.
 And second, you need to send the data to the destinations like AppsFlyer or other attribution platforms, where you can measure your marketing performance.

-Let’s have a closer look at the eventValue parameter:
+A closer look at the eventValue parameter

 If you do not want the event to affect your revenue measurements in AppsFlyer (for example, events with no actual revenue like trial start or entering billing retry state), you need to send the empty value: "eventValue":""